claritylab/lucida/lucida/calendar/README.md

 Calendar is a Lucida service that parses the input text query into a date range.
-The command center is responsible for sending the date range to front end, and the front end fetches events based on the date range.
+The command center is responsible for sending the date range to front end, and the front end fetches events from your Google Calendar.
-For example, if the input question is "What was on my Google calendar last year?", the response of the calendar service may be "2015-01-01T00:00:00Z 2015-12-31T23:59:59Z" (depending on the current time).
+For example, if the input question is `"What was on my Google calendar last year?"`, the response of the calendar service may be `"2015-01-01T00:00:00Z 2015-12-31T23:59:59Z"` (based on the current time).

 ## Calendar Local Development